natty-misc/foxel/README.md

-# bnuuy
+# foxel
-Experimental CPU raytracer writter in Rust.
-Heavy work in progress.
-Unoptimized.
+Forward raymarcher written in Rust.
+Work in progress.

-## Naming
+## Goals

-The goal of this project is to render the Stanford bunny with nice-looking PBR effects.
+The goal of this project is to accurately render a black hole.

 ## Support